ykatsu111/mesh_N03/README.md

   An ordinance-designated city name is used if the administrative range is a part of the ordinance-designated city.
   This option works only with '-l N03_004'

+  ### --inc-metropolis

+  Metropolis names will include in the town and village names.
+  This option works only with '-l N03_004'

+  ### --avoid-empty003

+  avoid enpty name (e.g. city name)
+  Because city name without ordinance-designated city has no information in N03_003 level, the output names without this option with '-l N03_003' will be empty for the normal cities.
+  Using this option is recommended with '-l N03_003'.
+  This option works only with '-l N03_003'

 # GeoJSON data

 The GeoJSON data can be downloaded at http://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-N03-v2_2.html.